 What is COSC?

-COSC is the Collegiate Offshore Sailing Circuit, Inc., a non-profit entity incorporated in Massachusetts and applying for a 501(c)3 tax-exempt letter from the IRS.
+COSC is the Collegiate Offshore Sailing Circuit, Inc., a non-profit entity incorporated in Massachusetts.
+COSC is a Public Charity and has received its 501(c)3 tax-exempt status from the IRS.
 COSC has the requisite Officers and Board of Directors, and additionally an international Advisory Panel.

 What is the Mission of COSC?

-The mission of COSC is to teach fundamental offshore seamanship and leadership skills to a large number of college students of all socioeconomic backgrounds, in order to expand the pool of offshore capable mariners in the USA, and to grow the offshore side of our sport.
-COSC is structured to support both the professional training offered by the maritime and service academies and the efforts of colleges which may wish to develop the offshore skills of their sailing teams toward future adult offshore sailing after graduation.
+The mission of COSC is to teach fundamental offshore seamanship and leadership skills to a large number of community and college students of all socioeconomic backgrounds, in order to expand the pool of offshore capable mariners in the USA, and to grow the offshore side of our sport.

 COSC is not a pay-to-play yacht racing school, nor is its goal to train sailors to become “professional” yachtsmen.